Research Visa Sponsorship Jobs in Kansas

 Which companies and institutions sponsor visas for research roles in Kansas?

-The University of Kansas and Kansas State University are among the most active sponsors of international research professionals in the state, filing H-1B petitions for roles spanning life sciences, engineering, and social sciences.
+The University of Kansas and Kansas State University are among the most active sponsors of international research professionals in the state, filing H-1B visa petitions for roles spanning life sciences, engineering, and social sciences.
 The USDA's Agricultural Research Service facilities in Manhattan and Salina regularly sponsor researchers as well.
 Private employers like Garmin and Koch Industries-affiliated firms also have documented sponsorship histories for specialized research positions.

 Which visa types are most common for research roles in Kansas?

 The H-1B is the most common visa for research positions requiring a bachelor's degree or higher in a specific field, such as biology, chemistry, or engineering.
-University-based researchers may also encounter J-1 exchange visitor status for postdoctoral or collaborative research appointments.
-Researchers with extraordinary ability or outstanding professor credentials may qualify for O-1 or EB-1 immigrant visa categories, which bypass the H-1B lottery entirely.
+University-based researchers may also encounter J-1 visa exchange visitor status for postdoctoral or collaborative research appointments.
+Researchers with extraordinary ability or outstanding professor credentials may qualify for O-1 visa or EB-1 immigrant visa categories, which bypass the H-1B lottery entirely.

 Which cities in Kansas have the most research visa sponsorship jobs?